-Our Business Online service is a powerful cash management tool that provides online functionality, such as online wires and ACH Origination, not available with our retail internet platform.
+Our business online banking service, Premier Business Connect, is a powerful cash management tool that provides online functionality, such as online wires and ACH Origination, not available with our retail internet platform.
 When using these online tools, it's important to maintain network security and protect your business against cyber threats.

 Online security features:

 - Dual Control: Dual control is available for online wires, ACH, and the Bill Payment feature.
 Dual control requires two individuals, one to create the transaction, and another to approve it.

 - Tokens: A token is an access device issued to users with ACH, Wire, or Bill Pay functionality.
 The token is required, in addition to the user ID and password, to gain access to the system.

 - Positive Pay is available and strongly encouraged.
 Based on an issued check listing you provide, we will present any exception to you for your payment decision.
 You can also add ACH Debit Blocks and any ACH debits will also be presented to you for your payment decision.